1. Output information

 The release includes data from a number of data sources, the majority of which are based on administrative records.

-More information on the accuracy of each of the data sources is given in the Main data sources and their accuracy section.
+More information on the accuracy of each of the data sources is given in Section 6: Methods used to produce the Domestic abuse in England and Wales release.

 Data relating to the criminal justice system and specialist domestic abuse services only refer to cases of domestic abuse that become visible to the police and services; cases that enter the criminal justice system may drop out at any stage of the process.

-Since the Crime Survey for England and Wales (CSEW) was suspended in March 2020 the Telephone-operated Crime Survey for England and Wales (TCSEW) was designed to allow us to continue measuring crime during the coronavirus (COVID-19) pandemic.
+Since the Crime Survey for England and Wales (CSEW) was suspended in March 2020, the Telephone-operated Crime Survey for England and Wales (TCSEW) was designed to allow us to continue measuring crime during the coronavirus (COVID-19) pandemic.
 However, concerns around confidentiality and respondent safeguarding limited the types of questions asked in the TCSEW, specifically those relating to domestic abuse.
-As a result, estimates are not available in the TCSEW in relation to the preferred measure of domestic abuse and domestic violence, so this release only provides a partial picture of domestic abuse.
+As a result, CSEW domestic abuse estimates were not available in our Domestic abuse bulletin for the year ending March 2021.

-For more detail on the accuracy and reliability of the data from the CSEW see the Crime in England and Wales QMI.
+For more detail on the accuracy and reliability of the data from the CSEW, see our Crime in England and Wales Quality and Methodology Information (QMI).

 Coherence and comparability